owen2345/batches-task-processor/README.md

 - `preload_job_items` (Optional) callback that allows to preload items list and/or associations where `items` variable holds the current chunk of items to be processed (by default returns the same list).
 Sample: `Article.where(id: items)`

 Tasks (requires `RUNNER_MODEL_ID` env variable):
-- `rake batches_task_processor:call` Starts the processing of jobs.
+- `rake batches_task_processor:call` Starts the processing of jobs (Skips already processed ones when rerunning after cancel).
 - `rake batches_task_processor:status` Prints the process status.
-- `rake batches_task_processor:cancel` Marks as cancelled the process and stops processing jobs.
+- `rake batches_task_processor:cancel` Marks as cancelled the process and stops processing jobs (Change into `pending` to rerun again).

-## TODO
-- Update tests to use ActiveRecord
-- Define settings per key instead

 ## Contributing
 Contribution directions go here.